mignon-p/plasma/README.md

 # building the thing

-## Docker and Make
+## Docker and Make Build

 Platforms that can muster Docker and Make can do:

-    make
+    make docker-build

 Once built, you can open a shell into the built image with:

     make shell

-The current repo is mounted to `/work` within the shell.
+This repo is mounted to `/work` within the shell.
+The plasma binaries are on the PATH (`p-list`, `p-create`, and friends).

+## CMake and Ninja Build

-Natively building Plasma requires
+Natively building Plasma requires these dependencies:

 - ninja
 - cmake